d2l-ai/d2l-en/chapter_appendix_math/single-variable-calculus.md

         epsilon, (L(4+epsilon) - L(4)) / epsilon))
 ```

 Now, if we are observant, we will notice that the output of this number is suspiciously close to $8$.
-Indeed, if we fiddle with the $\epsilon$ value, and make it smaller, we will see values progressively closer to $8$.
+Indeed, if we decrease the  $\epsilon$ value, we will see values progressively closer to $8$.
 Thus we may conclude, correctly, that the value we seek (the degree a change in the input changes the output) should be $8$ at the point $x=4$.
 The way that a mathematician encodes this fact is

 $$
 \lim_{\epsilon \rightarrow 0}\frac{L(4+\epsilon) - L(4)}{\epsilon} = 8.
 $$

 As a bit of a historical digression: in the first few decades of neural network research, scientists used this algorithm (the *method of finite differences*) to evaluate how a loss function changed under small perturbation: just change the weights and see how the loss changed.
 This is computationally inefficient, requiring two evaluations of the loss function to see how a single change of one variable influenced the loss.
 If we tried to do this with even a paltry few thousand parameters, it would require several thousand evaluations of the network over the entire dataset!
-It was not solved until 1986 that the *backpropagation algorithm* introduced in :cite:`rumelhart.1988`, which provides how *any* change of the weights together would change the loss.
+It was not solved until 1986 that the *backpropagation algorithm* introduced in :cite:`Rumelhart.Hinton.Williams.ea.1988`, which provides how *any* change of the weights together would change the loss.
 In this paper, the rule of calculus efficiently utilizes same computation time as a single prediction of the network over the dataset.

 Back in our example, this value of the change $8$ is different based on different values of $x$, so it makes sense to define a function about $x$.
 More formally, this value dependent rate of change is referred to as the *derivative* as

 $$
 \frac{df}{dx}(x) = \lim_{\epsilon \rightarrow 0}\frac{f(x+\epsilon) - f(x)}{\epsilon}.
-$$
+$$:eqlabel:`der-def`

 We will often encounter many different notations for the derivative in many different texts.
 For instance, all of the below notations indicate the same thing: